 - 3.12.1.
 BREEAM is a sustainability assessment methodology for non-domestic developments that assesses the project on the issues of management, health and wellbeing, energy, transport, water, materials, waste, land use and ecology, and pollution. - 3.12.2.
-The proposed shop unit has an internal area of 251 m2, was falls below the 500 m2 minimum floor area to qualify for the requirement for a BREEAM pre-assessment. - 3.12.3.
+The proposed shop unit has an internal area of 251 m2, was falls below the 500 m2 minimum floor area to qualify for the requirement for a BREEAM pre-assessment.
+The school and care home are targeting a BREEAM rating of Excellent, as detailed in the BREEAM pre-assessments. - 3.12.3.
 Sustainability remains a key objective for this development despite a BREEAM assessment not being required.
 The shop unit will limit water consumption to levels achieving a least two Water 01 BREEAM credits (BREEAM UK New Construction V6.1).